Pryz/kafka-training/README.md

 {"jmx_port":-1,"timestamp":"1484245580054","endpoints":["PLAINTEXT://192.168.66.84:32773"],"host":"192.168.66.84","version":3,"port":32773}
 ```

+#### Why would we want to add new broker ?

+Adding brokers can have multiple benefits :

+1. You will be able to increase the replication factor.
+So the data will be duplicated in multiple places.
+2. You will be able to handle more requests.

+`min.insync.replicas` : if you have less in-sync replicas than this value, the topic will be in "read-only".

+> When used together, min.insync.replicas and acks allow you to enforce greater durability guarantees.
+A typical scenario would be to create a topic with a replication factor of 3, set min.insync.replicas to 2, and produce with acks of "all".
+This will ensure that the producer raises an exception if a majority of replicas do not receive a write.

 ### Add partitions to lab42 topic

 We have 3 brokers now, let's scale the topic and add more partitions :